kgston/stencil.JS/README.md

 ### Asyncronous Stencil Fetching

-At times, when you a ton of templates on a single HTML page, loading times at the beginning can create quite a drag on your application.
+At times, when you load a ton of templates on a single HTML page, loading times at the beginning can create quite a drag on your application.
 From version 15 onwards, asyncronous loading of stencils via URL can be done through the fetch API.
 The fetch API returns a jQuery promise with the following APIs:

 ```javascript
     promise.progress(forEachTemplateInFile(stencilObj));